muesli/ircflu/README.md

     cd ircflu
     go build

-To run the application you will need to specify a few options:
+To run the application you will need to specify a few parameters:

     ./ircflu -ircnick="somenickname" -irchost="some.server:6667" -ircchannel="#yourircchannel" -authpassword "yourpassword"